 Sentiment analysis also allows measuring of how users feel about the bot, which is beneficial for fitting the bot to people’s mood.
 According to Jens Dahl Møllerhøj, Lead Data Scientist at BotXO, “being able to measure how happy customers are with the bot means we know how to change the bot to move into the right direction.“

-A Bot Should Act as a Helper Instead of a Collector
+Model Your Bot to Act as a Helper Instead of a Collector

 Having all of the above in mind, the biggest takeaway about the difference between dumb and smart chatbots is that the first act as collectors, whereas the second act as helpers.
 Tech professionals from Maruti Techlabs indicate that “a chatbot acting as a helper is considered to be smarter than the chatbot that serves as a collector.”